OpenMage/OpenMage.github.io/_posts/2023-05-01-customize-your-openmage.md

 ### Github Pull Requests

-If a Github PR already contains the code changes you need, simply download a patch file from Github by appending `.patch` to the filename.
+If a Github PR already contains the code changes you need, simply download a patch file from Github by appending `.patch` to the PR url.
 You gotta love Github!

-For example: `https://github.com/OpenMage/magento-lts/pull/3146.patch`.
-This url will result in a redirect so download it with your browser or a client that follows redirect such as `wget` or `curl -L`.
+For example, the patch URL for PR #3146 is: `https://github.com/OpenMage/magento-lts/pull/3146.patch`.
+This url will result in a redirect so download it with your browser or a client that follows redirects (Location header) such as `wget` or `curl -L`.

 ```
 mkdir -p patches